Are High-Yield Bonds Better Investments Than Low-Yield Bonds?

 Generally, bonds with higher durations are more likely sensitive to interest rate changes than bonds with lower durations.

 Investors must know that investment-grade bonds have higher durations.
 This is because most of their total income is received through principal repayment at the time of maturity.
 Additionally, investment-grade bonds, which are more attractive, are much similar to high-yield bonds.

 In the case of high-yield bonds, companies receive most of the payment through coupons, and their maturity is shorter.
 Hence, when interest rates are on the verge of rising, they are less affected than investment-grade bonds.

 However, when interest rates are on the verge of falling, high-yield bond prices are more likely to rise than investment-grade bonds.

 High-yield bonds or junk bonds feature lower credit ratings.
 There is a higher risk that the issuer will default in the case of high-yield bonds.
 On the other hand, high-rated bonds are called low-yield bonds or investment-grade bonds.
 They feature greater security but provide lower yields.

 It is up to the investor to choose a bond at their convenience.
 When invested carefully, bonds are a great medium to generate an income stream.
-Furthermore, online platforms such as KredX have managed to simplify the experience of investing in a diverse range of bonds by allowing to carry out the entire process digitally.
+Furthermore, online platforms have managed to simplify the experience of investing in a diverse range of bonds by allowing to carry out the entire process digitally.